 - Do not submit a “black box.”
 Develop ways to communicate how and why a particular result occurred.

-- Seek related credible sources, publications, guidance documents and experts, reference them, and utilize them.
+- Seek related credible sources, publications, guidance documents and subject matter experts, reference them, and utilize them.

 - Recognize that regulators are used to understanding the device’s Mechanism of Action.
 In ML and other novel technologies, it is difficult to describe how the device works, so seek alternatives such as Safety Assurance Cases to help effectively communicate risks and risk management activities.